margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 (3) What challenges have you overcome?
 (4) How have you rediscovered aspects of your true self?

+### Periodically we have tension build up in our lives that requires a release of some kind.
+Some people cry, others punch, and some find a creative outlet.
+What is your release? ##
+I have experienced heartbreak, and I had been listening to popular music in the music industry targeting heartbreaking females with blond hair.
+It felt comforting on the one hand to listen to the music, but on the other hand I didn't know how the music owuld fully heal heartbreak.
+As soon as the musician posted photos of his girlfriend, with a guitar, looking like a strong woman to make it worse, in NOLA, where my grandmother was from, so much tension came to the surface.
+I didn't want to cry.
+I kicked a door, and threw my cowboy boots in the trash can, and I became a criminal online.
+I yelled out, and ultimately I learned to give my tears to God.

 ## What very dangerous thing would you do in a heartbeat if given the opportunity? ##
 It's not a dangerous thing to do,b ut with a passion for music, in a heartbeat, I would work towards becoming a professional musician.
 I love playing music improv and composing music.
 I feel like I am becoming better.
 Also, in a heartbeat, I would take more painting classes.